 Well, that’s pretty convincing and another reminder that we need to build those email lists.

 In your newsletters you write a lot about the importance of not being too selly selly.
 I’m the opposite and rarely push anything.
-Is there some kind of ratio you can recommend?
+Is there a ratio you can recommend?
 I once heard that give-give-take (or suggest!) is a good rule of thumb.
-As a business owner do you have some kind of formula or schedule for that or is it more based on noticing a drop in income and making an offer to offset that?
+As a business owner do you have a formula or schedule for that or is it more based on noticing a drop in income and making an offer to offset that?

 Oh I love to sell.
 I just make sure that people don’t ONLY sell.
 No one buys a magazine full of ads.
 I sell gently on non-sell days and I sell hard about every 4 weeks.